Ngorongoro in Tanzania

 Lake Manyara National Park is the ideal addition to your Northern Circuit itinerary in Tanzania, as it’s only a three-hour drive from Ngorongoro Conservation Area or Tarangire National Park, and a five-hour drive from Serengeti National Park.

-You can also reach Lake Manyara in just two hours from Arusha, or fly from Arusha Airport to Lake Manyara Airport (LKY).
-Flights take 30 minutes and you will be met on arrival by a representative for your transfer to your lodge.
+You can also reach Lake Manyara just two hours from Arusha, or fly from Arusha Airport to Lake Manyara Airport (LKY).
+Flights take 30 minutes, and a representative will meet you on arrival for your transfer to your lodge

 Where to stay in Lake Manyara National Park

-Our favourite luxury lodges and camps in Lake Manyara National Park:
+Our favorite luxury lodges and camps in Lake Manyara National Park:

 1. Lake Manyara Serena Safari Lodge

 Set in a spectacular location close to Lake Manyara, with a stunning backdrop of Mto wa Mbu escarpment, Lake Manyara Serena Safari Lodge is an exceptional luxury lodge.
 With spacious rooms, gorgeous manicured gardens, and an infinity pool with phenomenal views over the valley and lake below, the lodge is the perfect place to relax after a day on safari.
-With a massive range of activities on offer, from night game drives and canoeing, to bike rides and village visits, you’ll have an enriching stay in Lake Manyara.
+With a massive range of activities, from night game drives and canoeing to bike rides and village visits, you’ll have an enriching stay in Lake Manyara.

 2. Manyara Ranch Conservancy